Four enterprise applications, engineered as one.

 Extend

 Build custom modules on top of Apps, on the same metadata model.
-Custom code lives in the same Dictionary the suite lives in.
+Custom code lives in the same Metadata Repository the suite lives in.
 The extensions inherit every platform-core capability — security, audit, observability, AI, OLTP and OLAP portability — automatically.
-No bolt-on integration; the custom modules are simply more rows in the dictionary.
+No bolt-on integration; the custom modules are simply more rows in the metadata repository.

 Rebuild